ghostrider-05/vite-plugin-decap-cms/docs/src/guide/vitepress.md

 Each method for creating fields (or collections with fields) has the following options exposed:

-- `additionFields`: an array of fields to append to the default VitePress fields.
+- `additionalFields`: an array of fields to append to the default VitePress fields.
 - `overwrites`: an array of [overwriting field data](#overwrite-field-data)
 - `markdownOptions`: options for the markdown editor of the `body` field